-This course offers students the chance to gain firsthand experience in an actual Hospitality and Tourism Management workplace environment.
+This course offers students the chance to gain first hand experience in an actual hospitality workplace.
+The internship work experience will normally be conducted in one of the R Hotel properties as listed in the Internship Agreement.
 It also provides students with the opportunity to apply their academic knowledge to practical work situations.
-It introduces and exposes students to the differences between the routines of college life and life in the working world.
+It introduces and exposes students to the differences between obligations and responsibilities in their personal lives and those found in the working world.